rexresearch

 molten slag 512.
 Due to specific density differences, the molten

-metal droplets descend to the bottom by gravity and form a molten
+metal droplets descend to the bottom by gravity and form a

-The fluxing agent also melts and reacts with the slag to form a
+molten metal.
+The fluxing agent also melts and reacts with the

-lower viscosity slag for better separation of the molten metal and
+slag to form a lower viscosity slag for better separation of the

-the molten slag.
-After the molten metal forms and sinks to the
+molten metal and the molten slag.
+After the molten metal forms

-bottom, the induction heating power continues to heat and maintain
+and sinks to the bottom, the induction heating power continues

-the temperature of the molten metal.
-The slag continues to absorb
+to heat and maintain the temperature of the molten metal.
+The

-metal, the slag and metal are separately discharged through
+enough molten slag or molten metal, the slag and metal are

-discharge holes 505 and 506 respectively.
-Holes 505 and 506 were
+respectively.
+Holes 505 and 506 were blocked with fireclay

-blocked with fireclay before they were broken using a steel rod.
+before they were broken using a steel rod.
+The molten metal can

-The molten metal can be cast into ingots or a continuous casting,
+be cast into ingots or a continuous casting, or transferred into

-adjust composition, and control temperature to produce high
+control temperature to produce high quality alloys.
+As the

-quality alloys.
-As the molten slag and metal are discharged, more
+molten slag and metal are discharged, more raw material is

-503. The heating, ore reduction, melting, discharging and
+heating, ore reduction, melting, discharging and recharging

-recharging continue to cycle.
+continue to cycle.

 Example 1.
 A sample was prepared comprising an iron ore